 Conversion - Holders of shares of preferred stock are entitled, at any time, to cause their shares to be converted into fully paid and non-assessable shares of common stock.
-At December 31, 2016, each share of Series A-1 and A-2 preferred stock was convertible into one share of common stock.
+At December 31, 2017, each share of Series A-1 and A-2 preferred stock was convertible into one share of common stock.
 Additionally, the preferred stock will automatically convert into shares of common stock (i) immediately prior to the closing of a firm commitment underwritten initial public offering, with aggregate gross proceeds to the Company of at least \$50,000,000 pursuant to an effective registration statement filed under the Securities Act of 1933, or (ii) upon the receipt by the corporation of a written request for such conversion from the holders of a majority of the preferred stock then outstanding.

 Liquidation - Upon any liquidation, dissolution, or winding-up of the Company, whether voluntary or involuntary ("Liquidation Event"), before any distribution or payment is made to holders of common stock, holders of Series A-1 and A-2 preferred stock are entitled to be paid, out of the assets of the Company legally available for distribution, or the consideration received in such transaction, for each share of preferred stock held by them, an amount equal to the original issuance price per share, plus all accrued or declared but unpaid dividends.
-If upon the Liquidation Event, the assets of the Company legally available for distribution to the holders of the Series A-1 and Series A-2 preferred stock are insufficient to permit the payment to such holders of the full amounts specified above, then the entire assets of the Company legally available for distribution shall be distributed with equal priority and pro rata among the holders of the Series A-1 and Series A-2 preferred stock, the full amounts they would otherwise be entitled to receive.
-After payment of the full liquidation preference of the preferred stock, the remaining assets of the Company, if any, shall be distributed ratably to the holders of the Series A-1 and A-2 preferred stock and common stock.
-Notwithstanding the foregoing, the aggregate distributions made with respect to any share of preferred stock shall not exceed an amount equal to three times the applicable liquidation preference for that share of preferred stock, plus any declared or accrued but unpaid dividends.
+If upon the Liquidation Event, the assets of the Company legally available for distribution to the holders of the Series A-1 and Series A-2 preferred stock are insufficient to permit the payment to such holders of the full amounts specified above, then the entire assets of the Company legally available for distribution shall be distributed with equal priority and pro rata among the holders of the Series A-1 and Series A-2 preferred stock in proportion to the full amounts they would otherwise be entitled to receive.
+After payment of the full liquidation preference of the preferred stock, the remaining assets of the Company, if any, shall be distributed ratably to the holders of the Series A-1 and A-2 preferred stock.
+Notwithstanding the foregoing, the aggregate distributions made with respect to any share of preferred stock, plus any declared or accrued but unpaid dividends.